 On the other hand, the right-wing version of it forces its own very unilateral and annoyingly sexist and casteist values down my throat – on cows, beef, temples, Hindi, menstruation, prayer, names, marriage, clothing, sexuality, rituals, lifestyle, other people… the restrictions are endless and the checklist ever-growing.
 (I wonder if this is even Hinduism; it appears more like a bizarre, dystopian, politically motivated pseudo-Hinduism created by sexually frustrated, small-minded, insecure, privileged men.)

 Fourthly, historical hangovers are unhealthy for modern, forward-thinking societies.
 The argument that Hindus in the past suffered at the hand of invaders and during Partition and so we must punish some others today is unreasonable, illogical, petty and myopic.
 We must correct the mistakes of history, not repeat them, if we want to move ahead.

 So, yes, I believe with my heart in the idea of a multi-religious India and this is nothing to do with Western values (which I believe have just as many pros and cons as ours do).
-I am supremely secure in my beliefs, and I thank my lucky stars every day that the founding fathers of our democratic nation decided to include the term ‘secular’ in the Constitution.
+I am supremely secure in my beliefs, and I thank my lucky stars every day that our democratic nation has the term ‘secular’ in its Constitution.
 It has expanded our world and allowed us the freedom to eat, pray and love as we please.

 What is left of India if we give up the essence of what makes us Indian?